Caliper Test and Assessment Tips

-Developed over 50 years ago by the talent-management company Caliper, the Caliper test is a popular recruitment tool used by employers in certain industries, such as sales, for particular jobs, such as management-level roles.
+Developed over 50 years ago by the talent-management company Caliper, the Caliper test – also known as the Caliper Profile test or PSI Caliper assessment – is a popular recruitment tool used by employers in certain industries, such as sales, for particular jobs, such as management-level roles.

 For these skilled professional, graduate and management-level positions, employers want to ensure that the candidates they hire demonstrate the necessary skills, abilities and personality traits to succeed in a role.

 The Caliper test is an unbiased, objective measure of whether a candidate is a good fit for the role and organization they have applied for.